 “Of course, the best clinical strategy to overcome these defects should be explored further.
 Ongoing clinical trials with CD2-stimulated CAR T-cell therapies and future clinical trials will help to address these important questions,” he said.

 DISCLOSURE: Dr. Ruella has served as a consultant to AbClon, BMS, Bayer, and NanoString; has received patents and royalties from UPenn/Novartis; and has received research funding from AbClon.

-Engineering chimeric antigen receptor (CAR) T cells to overcome CD58 loss may be a way to boost responses in patients with diffuse large B-cell lymphoma (DLBCL) who do not respond to treatment with axicabtagene ciloleucel and other CAR T-cell therapies, according to a study presented at the 2020...
+Engineering chimeric antigen receptor (CAR) T cells to overcome CD58 loss may be a way to boost responses in patients with diffuse large B-cell lymphoma (DLBCL) who do not respond to treatment with axicabtagene ciloleucel and other CAR T-cell therapies, according to an experimental study presented...